CAFAudit/audit-service/README.md

 For each Audit Event defined, `TypeId` is a string identifier for the particular event (e.g. viewDocument) and `CategoryId` is a string identifier for the category of the event.

 A list of parameter elements are then defined for each Audit Event.
-This includes the `Name` of the parameter, the `Type` (i.e. string, short, int, long, float, double, boolean or date), the `Description`, and an optional `ColumnName` element which can be used to force the use of a particular database column when storing the audit data.
+This includes the `Name` of the parameter, the `Type` (i.e. string, short, int, long, float, double, boolean or date) and the `Description`.
+The `ColumnName` element is optional which can be used to force the use of a particular database column when storing the audit data.
+The `Constraints` element is also optional and this can be used to specify minimum and/or maximum length constraints for audit event parameters of `Type` string.

 ## Using the Schema File